AmbireTech/wallet-dapp-catalog/README.md

 - Remove `X-Frame-Options` from dApp headers if persist as this will prevent it to open in iframe

 ### Test yor dApp
-- You can run your plugin at this address: https://wallet.ambire.com/staging/#/wallet/dapps
+- You can run your dApp at this address: https://wallet.ambire.com/staging/#/wallet/dapps
 ![Ambire Wallet dApp catalog](https://user-images.githubusercontent.com/83211172/217004217-fbf637cf-581e-4c34-9fcc-a6bb3e554dcc.png)

 - Go to 'ADD CUSTOM DAPP' and paste the link to URL field.
 If everything is correct with your dApp `manifest.json` all basic data should be loaded automatically